ewinslow/elgg-ajaxify/README.txt

 jsTestDriver.conf
 =================
-I use jsTestDriver for testing (http://code.google.com/p/js-test-driver/). jsTestDriver.conf is my configuration file for ajaxify.
-If you're working in Eclipse, your project root is probably your elgg root.
-You should copy this file to that directory so that you can set up the Eclipse plugin.
-Instructions on other details about how to set jsTestDriver, including the Eclipse plugin, can be found at the website above.
+I use jsTestDriver for testing (http://code.google.com/p/js-test-driver/). jsTestDriver.conf is the configuration file for running ajaxify.
+Unless you are helping to develop ajaxify, you can safely ignore this file.

 javascript translations (elgg.echo)
 ===================================
-In order to expose language translations other than English to javascript, you have to do two things (substitute your language instead of en):
+In order to expose language translations other than English to javascript, you have to do two simple things (substitute your language instead of en):

 1) create a view js/languages/en with the following content: